bkavlak/layperson-into-geospatial/README.md

 - [Fun](#Fun)

+### Organizations

+- [Open Geospatial Foundation](https://www.osgeo.org/) - The organization.
+Many projects are organized under OsGeo.
+- [OpenStreetMap Foundation](https://osmfoundation.org/) - You'll probably think there should exist something on the map, and it's already there in OSM.
+- [Humanitarian OpenStreetMap Team](https://www.hotosm.org/) - A separate organization focus on humanitarian issues.
+- [Open Geo Hub](https://opengeohub.org/) - Very nice summer school programs which are also uploaded freely.

 ### Books
 - [Spatial Data Science with R](https://r-spatial.org/book/) - Great introductions if you are a bit mathematical person.